Wigan-based ASH Integrated Services joins The Manchester College Advisory Board to inspire future engineers

 The impact you make cannot be overstated, and events such as Industry Week are instrumental in helping our students enhance their knowledge of careers and pathways into higher education, which will ultimately lead them to rewarding employment.

-For ASH Integrated Services, career initiatives form a key part of its CSR strategy.
+For ASH, career initiatives form a key part of its CSR strategy.

 As a business built on expertise, ASH is keen to prepare students for the realities of the industry.